 The Apple Watch Series 4 is as close to smartwatch perfection as we‚Äôve seen to date ‚Äď it‚Äôs a powerful and versatile wearable that can offer a huge range of features.
 While those looking for a simple smartwatch might find the Series 4‚Äôs huge array of fitness, wellness and connected features to be overkill, it‚Äôs able to morph between fitness tracker, sports watch and serious health device at will, making it a serious crowd pleaser.

-Apple's latest Watch addition gives us the most dramatic design change since the original, bringing new 40mm and 44mm sizes (in comparison to 38mm and 42mm).
+Apple's latest Watch edition gives us the most dramatic design change since the original, bringing new 40mm and 44mm sizes (in comparison to 38mm and 42mm).
 That means more space to show off all the latest software features introduced in watchOS 5.
+And there are more goodies on the way with watchOS 6.

-The headline features are the new ECG monitor that unlocks the ability for serious heart health monitoring.
-It's been FDA cleared, so the feature can be used to detect heart rhythm irregularities.
-It's now available outside of the US with Apple adding 19 more countries that can check in on their heart health from the new Watch.
+The headline feature is the new ECG monitor that unlocks the ability for serious heart health monitoring.
+It's been FDA cleared, so can be used to detect heart rhythm irregularities.
+It's now available outside of the US, with Apple adding 19 more countries that can check in on their heart health from the new Watch.
 You also don‚Äôt have to do that manually, and the Apple Watch continuously monitors for low and elevated heart rates, as well as AFib.
 There's also a new fall detection mode that can let users access Siri to contact emergency services or an emergency contact.

 The Series 4 comes packing LTE once again so you can take it out sans iPhone and still make/receive calls, get texts and all other notifications you would on your phone.
 A new speaker also makes Siri chats and phone calls sound louder and clearer.